jdcataldo/grunt-mocha-phantomjs/README.md

 # grunt-mocha-phantomjs

-> Run client-side mochas tests using phantomjs
+> A simple wrapper to run client-side mochas tests using mocha-phantomjs

 ## Getting Started
 This plugin requires Grunt `~0.4.0`